Turn (biochemistry): Role in protein folding

 Two hypotheses have been proposed for the role of turns in protein folding.
 In one view, turns play a critical role in folding by bringing together and enabling or allowing interactions between regular secondary structure elements.
 This view is supported by mutagenesis studies indicating a critical role for particular residues in the turns of some proteins.
 Also, nonnative isomers of X−Pro peptide bonds in turns can completely block the conformational folding of some proteins.
 In the opposing view, turns play a passive role in folding.
 This view is supported by the poor amino-acid conservation observed in most turns.
-Also, non-native isomers of many X−Pro peptide bonds in turns have little or no effect on folding.
+The non-native isomers of many X−Pro peptide bonds in turns also have little or no effect on folding.

 Beta turn prediction methods

 Over the years, many beta turn prediction methods have been developed.
 Recently, Dr. Raghava's Group developed BetaTPred3 method which predicts a complete beta turn rather than individual residues falling into a beta turn.
 The method also achieves good accuracy and is the first method which predicts all 9 types of beta turns.
 Apart from prediction, this method can also be used to find the minimum number of mutations required to initiate or break a beta turn in a protein at a desired location.